shirok/Gauche/gc/doc/scale.md

 modified to run multiple concurrent client threads in the same address space.
 Each client thread does the same work as the original benchmark, but they share a heap.
 This benchmark involves very little work outside of memory allocation.
-This was run with GC 6.0alpha3 on a dual processor Pentium III/500 machine under Linux 2.2.12.
+This was run with an ancient GC (released in 2000) on a dual processor Pentium III/500 machine under Linux 2.2.12.

 Running with a thread-unsafe collector, the benchmark ran in 9 seconds.
 With the simple thread-safe collector, built with `-DGC_THREADS`, the execution time increased to 10.3 seconds, or 23.5 elapsed seconds with two clients.
-(The times for the `malloc`/`free` version with glibc `malloc` are 10.51 (standard library, pthreads not linked), 20.90 (one thread, pthreads linked), and 24.55 seconds respectively.
+(The times for the `malloc`/`free` version with glibc `malloc` are 10.51 (standard library, pthreads not linked), 20.90 (one thread, pthreads linked), and 24.55 seconds, respectively.
 The benchmark favors a garbage collector, since most objects are small.)

 The following table gives execution times for the collector built with